 For that reason (and others), Maryland’s dutiful political extremists will continue to lose elections and nominate incorrigible candidates.

-Whether Kamenetz would have won the gubernatorial primary, we’ll never know.
-But his death transformed the gubernatorial primary in a way no one could have imagined.
+But his untimely death uprooted Maryland’s 2018 gubernatorial primary in a way no one could have imagined.

-He leaves behind his wife, Jill, and his two boys.
+Mr. Kamenetz leaves behind his wife, Jill Kamenetz, and two sons.